SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 that's returned by ``makeTrapezoid()``.

 You can also combine opaque return types with generics.
-The functions below both return a value of some type that conforms to the ``Shape`` protocol.
+The functions in the following code both return a value of some type that conforms to the ``Shape`` protocol.

 .. testcode:: opaque-result